 Now, a new instrument at Northwestern’s Biological Imaging Facility (BIF) is helping the Morimoto laboratory to develop — and, more importantly, monitor — small molecule therapeutics that restore neuronal cellular health and to slow, or even reverse, neuronal death.

-“Our research requires many of the instruments at the Biological Imaging Facility, and the new BioTek LionheartFX allows us to generate high-resolution imaging of living neurons, a vital capacity in helping us monitor protein aggregation,” says Morimoto, the Bill and Gayle Cook Professor of Biology, director of Northwestern’s Rice Institute for Biomedical Research, and a member of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University.
+“Our research requires many of the instruments at the Biological Imaging Facility, and the new BioTek LionheartFX allows us to generate high-resolution imaging of living neurons, a vital capacity in helping us monitor protein aggregation,” says Morimoto, the Bill and Gayle Cook Professor of Biology and director of Northwestern’s Rice Institute for Biomedical Research.

 Research in Morimoto’ lab addresses a fundamental aspect of biology known as protein homeostasis, or proteostasis, the processes by which cells maintain protein vitality for good overall health.
 Failure in these quality control processes is the basis of hundreds of human diseases, including cystic fibrosis, cancer, metabolic diseases, and neurodegenerative diseases.